Ultimate Cheyenne Real Estate Investing Guide for 2026

 Hard Money Loan Rates

-Those who are not experienced regarding hard money lenders can learn what they should understand with our article for newbie investors — What Is Hard Money Lending?.
+Those who aren't knowledgeable in regard to hard money lenders can find out what they ought to know with our resource for those who are only starting — What Is a Hard Money Lender in Real Estate?.

 Wholesaling

-In real estate wholesaling, you search for a home that real estate investors may count as a lucrative investment opportunity and enter into a contract to buy the property.
-A real estate investor then “buys” the purchase contract from you.
-The property under contract is bought by the investor, not the wholesaler.
-The wholesaler doesn’t sell the property under contract itself — they only sell the purchase agreement.
+In real estate wholesaling, you locate a home that investors may consider a good opportunity and enter into a sale and purchase agreement to buy the property.
+A real estate investor then ”purchases” the contract from you.
+The property is sold to the investor, not the wholesaler.
+The real estate wholesaler doesn't sell the residential property — they sell the contract to buy one.

 Factors to Consider